(4/4 /2016) A note we received, last week, from Emma Risinger:

 When was the last time you visited someone who is lonely or can’t get out often?
 Tell us about it!

 Henry had a great time at the library today!
-He got to sit down (or video_HENRY_15_2016-04-17_1631more accurately, lie on his back) while the kids practiced reading to him.
+He got to sit down (or more accurately, lie on his back) while the kids practiced reading to him.
 Henry thinks it’s the perfect activity!

 Reading to Henry helps to boost young readers’ confidence and to motivate them to practice reading more.